Next Start Date:

 This course covers the revenue cycle management of health information administration.

-You have the option of completing this certificate program over one year or two.
-You must complete all 16 courses to earn the certificate.
+You have the option of completing this certificate program over two years or three.
+You must complete all 20 courses to earn the certificate.

 You may be able to take individual courses without enrolling in the certificate program; check the course pages for details.